arskom/spyne/doc/source/manual/validation.rst

 This example illustrates another custom type, which uses both flavours of validation.
 This type is a number that must be prime.
 We'll use *validate_string* to see if it is a number, and then *validate_native* to see if it is prime.

 ..
 NOTE::
 	*rpclib* has a primitive type called *Integer*, it is reasonable to use that one as a basis for this custom type.
 In this example I will use *Unicode*, simply because it gives me the opportunity to show both types of validation functions in action.
+This may be a good academic example, but it is certainly not the approach one would use in production code.

 ::